James H. Blake

-James Heighe Blake (11 June 1768 – 29 July 1819) was an American physician, and the third mayor of Washington, D.C., elected by the council of aldermen in 1813 and serving until 1817.
+James Heighe Blake (11 June 1768 – 29 July 1819) was an American physician and politician who served as the third mayor of Washington, D.C., elected by the council of aldermen in 1813 and serving until 1817.

 Birth

-Born on June 11, 1768 to Joseph Blake and Mary Heighe in Calvert County, Maryland, descendant of Admiral Robert Blake, The Blakes and Heighes were Maryland colonists, prominent in the Church of England, active in political affairs, and planters with slave holdings.
+Born on June 11, 1768, to Joseph Blake and Mary Heighe in Calvert County, Maryland, descendant of Admiral Robert Blake, The Blakes and Heighes were Maryland colonists, prominent in the Church of England, active in political affairs, and planters with slave holdings.

 Early years

 He graduated in medicine at the American Medical Society in Philadelphia on 1789 at the age of twenty one.

-In 1795, Blake built his home in Washington D.C. where he was an eminent citizen in the Federal City.
+In 1795, Blake built his home in Washington, D.C., where he was an eminent citizen in the Federal City.

 In 1800 he moved to Colchester, Virginia.
 After living for several years in Colchester he returned to District of Columbia in 1809.
 In the following year he was elected to the First Chamber, Ninth Council and held that position the year after because of informality in the election.
-On June 14, 1813 the Board convened to elect the Mayor of Washington D.C.
+On June 14, 1813, the Board convened to elect the Mayor of Washington, D.C.
 First, second, and third ballots were Mr. Brent and Daniel Rapine with 10 votes each.
 Blake substituted Mr. Brent and he and Rapine each had 10 votes.
 Eventually Blake won the election and mayorship.
 He was reelected 3 times and served as a mayor till 1817.